zona8815/AES_System_with_Arbiter_PUF/README.md

 #### DEMO Video
 * AES System implementation <br>
 https://youtu.be/OkCJ7bmQvAY
-* AES System's key go through Arbiter PUF first, then regards the output from PUF as the key for AES System <br>
+* AES System's key goes through Arbiter PUF first, then regards the output from PUF as the key for AES System <br>
 https://youtu.be/KdBpwB4q1zk
 * Same with the above, but changes the data which is needed to be encrypted <br>
 https://youtu.be/oGrUIWSobdk